Cultural references to Othello: In ballet

 Mexican choreographer José Limón created a 20-minute, four character ballet called The Moor's Pavane to the music of Henry Purcell in 1949.
-The work premiered at the Connecticut College American Dance Festival in the same year.
-American Ballet Theatre was the first dance company outside Limon's to include the work in its repertory.
 It is a standard in dance companies around the world and notable interpreters of the Moor include Rudolf Nureyev.

 The ballet Othello was choreographed by John Neumeier to music by Arvo Pärt, Alfred Schnittke, Naná Vasconcelos et al. and was premiered by the Hamburg Ballet in Hamburg on 27 January 1985, with Gamal Gouda as Othello, Gigi Hyatt as Desdemona, and Max Midinet as Iago.
 The work remains in the repertoire of the Hamburg Ballet, seeing its 100th performance in 2008.

 Another Othello ballet, by Iranian Armenian composer Loris Tjeknavorian, was commissioned by the Northern Ballet company and was shown in London in 1985.
 The musical score, performed by the London Symphony Orchestra, was recorded by EMI.

 In 2002, modern dance choreographer Lar Lubovitch created a full-length ballet in three acts based on the Shakespeare play and Cinthio's tale with a score by Elliot Goldenthal.
 The work has been staged by the San Francisco Ballet with Desmond Richardson, Yuan Yuan Tan, and Parrish Maynard in the principal roles.
 The ballet was broadcast on PBS's Great Performances: Dance in America and the program was nominated for an Emmy Award.
 The ballet is recorded on Kultur video.
 Othello was first performed in New York City at the Metropolitan Opera House, 23 May 1997, by American Ballet Theatre.

-Other ballets include Prologue choreographed by Jacques d'Amboise for the New York City Ballet in 1967 as a prequel to Shakespeare's play; Othello choreographed by John Butler to the music of Dvořák for Carla Fracci and the La Scala Theatre Ballet in 1976; and a version choreographed by Jean-Pierre Bonnefoux for the Louisville Ballet in the 1980s.